jmeisele/ml-ops/README.md

     ```bash
     docker-compose pull && docker-compose up
     ```
+5. Open a browser and log in to [MinIO](http://localhost:9090)

+    user: _minioadmin_

+    password : _minioadmin_

+    Create a bucket called ```mlflow```
+6. Open a browser and log in to [Grafana](http://localhost:3000)

+    user: _admin_

+    password : _admin_
+7. Add a datasource for Prometheus
+8. Add a data source for InfluxDB
+9. Create an Alarm Notification channel
+10. Import the MLOps Demo Dashhboard
+11. Add alarms to panels
+12. Start the ```send_data.py``` script

-5. Send a POST request to our model service API endpoint
+6. Send a POST request to our model service API endpoint
     ```bash
     curl -v -H "Content-Type: application/json" -X POST -d
     '{